-The CUASA Grievance Chair or designate shall sign the form and shall ensure its transmittal to the relevant Dean/University Librarian or the Assistant Director Advisory Services (Academic) or designate.
+The CUASA Grievance Chair or designate shall sign the form and shall ensure its transmittal to the relevant Dean/University Librarian and the Manager, Labour Relations (Academic) or designate.
 The Employer representative shall have ten (10) working days from the date of receipt of the grievance form in which to either schedule a meeting to discuss the grievance or render a decision in writing.
 Should a meeting be scheduled, the Employer must then respond in writing by the end of the ten (10) working days from the holding of the meeting.
 If the Employer fails to meet these deadlines the Association shall have the right to take the grievance to arbitration.
-The Association will respond and participate expeditiously in the process.
+The parties will respond and participate expeditiously in the process.
+The parties may at any time and by mutual written agreement put a matter in abeyance pending settlement discussions.